jmmcd/jmmcd.github.com/research.md

 ---

-I'm a researcher with interests in evolutionary computation, analytics, and computational creativity.
-I'm especially interested in the study of representations and fitness landscapes for evolutionary algorithms, graph problems, and interactive evolutionary computation as a tool in creative workflows.
+I'm a researcher with interests in evolutionary computation, analytics, machine learning, and computational creativity.
+I'm especially interested in the study of representations and fitness landscapes for evolutionary algorithms, genetic programming, optimisation and graph problems, and interactive evolutionary computation as a tool in creative workflows.

-I've worked and studied at:

-* the National University of Ireland, Galway (BSc in computer science and mathematics);

-* Hewlett-Packard, Galway, Ireland (automated install and system management for supercomputers);

-* University of Limerick (PhD in evolutionary control of sound synthesis);

-* University College Dublin (post-doctoral research in evolutionary design);

-* Massachusetts Institute of Technology (post-doctoral research in evolutionary design); and currently:

-* University College Dublin (Lecturer in Business Analytics, Quinn Business School).
+I have done research in the University of Limerick, University College Dublin, and Massachusetts Institute of Technology.

+I have opportunities for talented students with similar research interests to work towards a PhD under my supervision in UCD.
+Tax-free funding is available.
+Please contact me with a CV if interested.

 Links: